wengwenchao123/SubGraph-Learning/README.md

-# Let's Group: A Plug-and-Play SubGraph Learning Method for Memory-Efficient Spatio-Temporal Graph Modeling
+# Let's Group: A Plug-and-Play Spatio-Temporal SubGraph Learning Method for Memory-Efficient Spatio-Temporal Graph Modeling

 ![Local Image](picture/finalv3.jpg "This is a local image")